Edward Uihlein: Early life and education

 Uihlein was born on 19 October 1845, in Wertheim am Main, the third of 9 children born to Josef Benedikt Ühlein and Katharina (née Krug).
-His parents were proprietors of the Gasthaus zur Krone (the Crown), a popular Inn in Wertheim.
+His parents were proprietors of the Gasthaus zur Krone (Inn of the Crown), a popular Inn in Wertheim.
 As a child he played the violin and was a member of the Catholic church choir.
 In 1849, his maternal uncle, Georg "August" Krug opened a brewery in Milwaukee which became the Joseph Schlitz Brewery.

 Career

 Brewing

 Uihlein was educated in Wertheim, though left school at age 14 to take on a mercantile apprenticeship working for Joseph Knapp in Miltenberg.

-In June 1864, Uihlein accompanied the Uhrig family and emigrated to St. Louis where he worked for grocer Fred Vodde, who promoted him to bookkeeper.
+In June 1864, Uihlein accompanied the Franz Joseph Uhrig family and emigrated to St. Louis where he worked for grocer Fred Vodde, who promoted him to bookkeeper.
 After a year working for Vodde he was hired by Kuntz & Hoffmeister's Pacific Brewery as an accountant.

 With the financial support of his brothers (August and Henry), Uihlein opened a grocery store in 1865, but sold it to invest in a manufacturing facility where he also sold industrial oils and greases.
 During this time, he gained notoriety for inventing an improved wagon wheel grease.
 With his quick-found success, he moved to Chicago to be closer to his biggest client; Chase, Hanford & Co.
 There, he opened a second factory and a metal wagon parts store in 1867.
-His businesses survived the Fire of 1871, and although very successful in his own rite, he accepted the invitation from Joseph Schlitz to head the brewery's Chicago markets in 1872.
+His businesses survived the Great Chicago Fire of 1871, and although very successful in his own rite, he accepted the invitation from Joseph Schlitz to head his brewery's Chicago markets in 1872.

 In 1873, Uihlein became a naturalized citizen which was also the same year Schlitz Brewing Company was incorporated.
 On May 7, 1875, when Joseph Schlitz died at sea, the company continued operations under the leadership of the 6 Uihlein brothers: Henry, president; Edward – vice president; August – secretary, and chief operating officer; Alfred – superintendent and Brew Master; William – assistant superintendent of the brewery; Charles – superintendent of the bottling works.

 When Mrs. Schlitz died in 1887, she willed her shares of the company to be divided between August, Edward, Henry, and Alfred Uihlein; giving the Uihlein family complete ownership of the corporation.

 He retired from the Schlitz Corporation in 1915, at age 70.